oluosiname/bonvoyage/README.md

 Mails are also sent to the user for every booking completed.
 This mail contains the booking information, including the booking ref number with which a flight can be searched.

 ##Limitations

 Money paid for a booking cannot be refunded for now, App is still in development phase.
 ##Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/andela-oosiname/bonvoyage.

-How can I get started with the application?

-What are the  external dependencies of the project?
-What are the features of the application?
-What are the limitations of the application?